unbit/uwsgi.it/snippets/ghost.md

 Requirements: a domain name mapped to a container with at least 512M ram, a recent (post-2013) distribution.

-Download the latest ghost zip file from https://ghost.org/download/ and explode in the 'ghost' directory in your home:
+Download the latest ghost zip file from https://ghost.org/download/ and explode it in the 'ghost' directory in your home:

 ```sh
 mkdir ghost